sassoftware/restaf/README.md

-# restafedit - library for browsing and editing data tables
+# restafedit - library for browsing and editing CAS tables and SAS Tables

 Going back in history, SAS had products like SAS/FSP and SAS/AF that allowed users to create simple or complex interactive applications.
 As SAS moved to the Viya platform these products were dropped.
 SAS provided REST API (application programming interfaces) as an industry standard way for creating applications.